-Settlement Correspondence McLaughlin@ilnd.uscourts.gov.
+Settlement_Correspondence_McShain@ilnd.uscourts.gov

-Exhibits to settlement statements should be attached to the email sent to the Court, or counsel may utilize an electronic file sharing service if necessary.
+Exhibits, if any, to settlement statements should be attached to the email sent to the Court, or counsel should utilize an electronic file sharing service and the Court will download the exhibits.
 The parties' settlement statements are not to be filed on ECF, will not be made part of the Court's record, and will not be admissible as evidence.

-The parties should invest sufficient time and effort when preparing their settlement statements because the Court finds that thoughtful and detailed statements are critical to having productive settlement discussions.
-Parties are forewarned that failure to account for the risks and costs associated with proceeding with litigation in their settlement statements may result in the Court unilaterally canceling the settlement conference as a waste of the parties' time and money, as well as Court resources.
+The parties should invest sufficient time and effort when preparing their settlement statements because the Court finds that thoughtful and detailed settlement statements are critical to having productive settlement discussions.
+Parties are forewarned that failure to account for the risks and costs associated with proceeding with litigation in their settlement positions may result in the Court unilaterally canceling the settlement conference as a waste of the parties' time and money, as well as Court resources.
 In some circumstances, after reviewing the parties' settlement statements, the Court will set an off-the-record telephone conference before the settlement conference to determine if it will be productive.
-The Court may also separately contact counsel for one or both parties, but will let the other party or parties know if/when this happens.
+The Court may also separately contact counsel for one or both parties but will let the other party or parties know if/when this happens.